marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 ALTER TABLE my_entity_AUD ADD CONSTRAINT fk_my_entity_AUD_REV foreign key (REV) references REVINFO;
 ```

-Every change will be logged as revision.
+Every change will be logged as a revision.

 # Explicit audit log on application level
-If any the framework doesn't work for us, developers can decide to make an explicit implementation.
-In this case every audit log trail needs to be created "manually".
+If any the of framework doesn't work for us, developers can decide to make an explicit implementation.
+In this case, every audit log trail needs to be created "manually".
-This way gives us the biggest flexible when and what do we want to log.
+This way gives us the biggest flexibility for when and what we want to log.
 For example, we can log access data operations.
 Custom solutions come with the price of: implementation, testing and maintenance.
 This solution is for sure the most expensive.
 Additionally, this method doesn't track changes made from SQL console.